sebestyengyoergy/jobwizard/docs/index.md

 * Choose Channels.
 Post you Job on Google for Jobs.
 * Integration of Google Places API
 * configure colors and layout
+* dark mode.
+Settings of the client are taken into account

 ## Roadmap